 - If the infestation is too large to handle, call pest experts for rescue.

 Contact ABC Pest Control Newcastle

-Moths’ presence may not be as dangerous as the other insects to humans but the fact that they can damage and contaminate our foods is enough reason for us to keep them away.
-Serious infestation of these pests in the household or commercial properties such as those in the food industry can be crucial to health and the damage can be very expensive.
+Pantry Moths’presence may not be as dangerous as the other insects to humans but the fact that they can damage and contaminate our foods is enough reason for us to keep them away.
+A serious infestation of these pests in the household or commercial properties such as those in the food industry can be crucial to health and the damage can be very expensive.

 Contact ABC Pest Control experts in Newcastle, New South Wales to administer the most effective solution to get rid of these pesky insects.
 Our procedures will ensure all areas are carefully inspected to accurately identify the extent of the moth infestation before we apply the most appropriate treatment that will obliterate each of the pests.
 We also will leave you with helpful solutions on how to keep you free from their return.